 If you want to work outside, being a gardener is a great way to work alone without having to work in a home office all day.

 Gardeners have a wide range of skills depending on what type of gardening they’re doing.
-Some may only need to know the basics about plant care while others might need to be knowledgeable in landscape design and installation for their job.
+Some may only need to know the basics about plant care while others might need to be knowledgeable about landscape design and installation for their job.

 You can make anywhere from $25,000 – $65,000 per year as a gardener depending on the type of work you’re doing and how much experience you have.